Ch1ckenMax/program_testcase_checker_linux_shell/README.md

 I wrote this for checking my programming assignments.
 I am not a professional so I cannot guarantee the script's correctness.
 Use it at your own discretion.

 # Description & How to use
 1. I hard coded some of the file names and directories in the script.
-Configure the directories and rename your testcases and programs under the following rule so that they work with my script:
+Configure the directories and rename your testcases under the following rule so that they work with my script:
     - The sample test cases must be put in a folder, in which the folder must be put in the same directory as the program
     - The sample test cases must be named in the following rule : (input/output)(program name)_\(integer).txt, in which the integer should start from 1
       - For example, you have a program ```foobar``` and two pair of testcases.